Assess Opportunities in Singapore’s Retirement Market

 Managing Director, Asia

 Ken Yap is managing director of Cerulli’s Asia Pacific office.
 He oversees Cerulli’s business development strategy and research initiatives in the region.
-For 19 years, Ken has worked with asset managers, distributors, and financial institutions, identifying expansion opportunities with his deep knowledge of the market.
+For more than 20 years, Ken has worked with asset managers, distributors, and financial institutions, identifying expansion opportunities with his deep knowledge of the market.
 He specializes in product development and market entry strategies into Asia’s established and emerging markets.